suspect-devices/digithink/docs/buildnotes/nginx-server-build.md

 # Nginx Server Build
-I am looking at nginx to serve the static sites previously served by lighttpd (www.digithink.com, www.busholini.org) with encryption.
-Hopefully I can get it to autoupdate the certbot/letsencrypt certificates.
+After lighthttpd left me with a broken configuration during the last round of updates, I started looking at nginx to serve the static sites previously served (www.digithink.com[this site], www.busholini.org).
+Since it and apache are both supported by the eff's certbot I was hoping that the automatic configuration and renewal features would work.
+And they did.

 ## Nginx install.
 ### Broke it the first try.
 Nginx's debian package installs a default web server configuration which breaks if ipv6 is disabled.
+This breaks at the package installation.
+Not cool at all.
 #### The broken.

 ```